boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/range-slider.md

 #### Orientation

-This allows you to toggle the orientation type of `Vertical Orientation` and `Horizontal Orientation.`
+This allows you to toggle the orientation type of `Vertical Orientation` and `Horizontal Orientation`.

 ![Range Slider Orientation Type](/static/assets/cloud/visualizing-data/visualization-widgets/images/range-slider/orientation-type.png)